 John A. St. Wrba has served as our vice president and treasurer since 2005.
-Since prior to 2010, he has also served as vice president and treasurer of Contran, Kronos Worldwide and NL.
-He has served as vice president and treasurer of CompX since 2011.
-Mr. St. Wrba has served in treasury positions with various companies related to us and Contran since 2004.
+He currently serves as vice president and treasurer of CompX, Contran, Kronos Worldwide and NL.
+Mr. St. Wrba has served in treasury positions (including officer positions) with various companies related to us and Contran since 2004.